 I was born on March 3, 1997, at The Coulston Foundation, a laboratory in Alamogordo, NM, that closed in 2002.
 My mother, Betty, tried her best to be a good mother, but just two hours after my birth, the laboratory staff decided that Betty was not competent and that I should be sent to the lab nursery to be raised by laboratory staff.
 We never saw each other again.
 When I was just over a year old, I was shipped off to a laboratory in Maryland where I would live in isolation and be used as a biomedical research subject.

 In 2006, I was rescued by Save the Chimps.
-I am now a member of Tapioca’s Group, and I am a tough lady who likes to hang with the rowdy boys in my family.
+I am now a member of Tapioca’s Group, and I am a tough lady who likes to hang with the rowdy boys in my family, Especially Zeus, the alpha of Tapiocas family.
+Wherever Zeus goes you can be sure I am somewhere nearby.
+I like spending time with my family and caregivers alike, often greeting them with a very excited head bob.
 Long gone are the days of isolation and boredom; now I get to explore a large island home with my friends.